Learn more about Civil Air Patrol’s Cadet program.

 Does CAP teach cadets to fly?

-CAP doesn’t provide primary flight training, but cadets have the opportunity to fly in a CAP plane in an Orientation Flight.
+CAP doesn’t normally provide primary flight training, but all cadets have the opportunity to fly in a CAP plane through our Orientation Flight program.
+With that being said, some national cadet special activities (NCSAs) and other opportunities may provide an avenue for primary flight training for cadets.

 Does CAP offer any scholarships?